Choices for a more Strategic Europe

 How does it interact with the international level?

-With international conversations focusing on “fossil fuel phase out”, the 2035 and 2040 horizons provide an excellent context to discuss what it means for the EU.
-Setting out its own fossil fuel phase out trajectories enhances the EU’s credibility at the international level.
+With international conversations focusing on "fossil fuel phase-out", the 2035 and 2040 horizons provide an excellent context to discuss what it means for the EU.
+Setting out its own fossil fuel phase-out trajectories enhances the EU’s credibility at the international level.

 On the basis of the full analysis, we developed our report with trajectories and policy recommendations for the energy and industry sector.